-- While “buttermilk” is resting, mix flour, baking powder, baking soda, and salt in a large bowl.
+- While “buttermilk” is resting, mix flour, baking powder, baking soda, corn meal and salt in a large bowl.
 If you have a sweet tooth, feel free to add in 1 TBS sugar.

 - To this bowl add buttermilk, applesauce, lemon zest, and vanilla and mix well.

-- Carefully add in berries and mix gently.
+- Carefully add in berries and riced cauliflower and mix gently.
 If using blackberries it’s best to cut each in half before measuring.

 - Preheat a skillet over low/medium heat, oiling if necessary.
 Once hot, add 1/3 cup scoops of hotcake batter.